-All Employees are required to complete an annual disclosure form regarding any Employee identified potential, perceived, or actual conflicts of interest or commitment, including all foreign affiliations and collaborations as outlined in this document, through the University's electronic research administration software system (Cayuse).
-If the Employee determines there is no potential, perceived, or actual conflicts of interest, the Employee shall indicate annually through the University's electronic research administration software system (Cayuse).
-The disclosure will be routed as appropriate and any conflicts will be managed by a conflict management plan.
+All Employees are required to complete an annual disclosure form regarding any potential, perceived, or actual conflicts of interest or commitment, including all foreign affiliations and collaborations as outlined in this document, through the University's electronic research administration software system.
+Even if the Employee determines there is no potential, perceived, or actual conflicts of interest, the Employee shall so indicate annually through the University's electronic research administration software will be routed as appropriate and any conflicts will be managed by a conflict management plan.